Fig & Cheese Salad: A Grilled Cheese On Your Salad!

 Chef Subido added excitement by using a raisin-nut baguette for the croutons, which complements the pears in the salad.
 If you can’t find a fancy baguette, use what’s available.

-Preheat oven to 325°F. Make the croutons with 6 slices of baguette (1/4″ to 1/2″ thick); drizzle with olive oil and sprinkle with salt.
+For The Croutons: Preheat the oven to 325°F. Make the croutons with 6 slices of baguette (1/4″ to 1/2″ thick); drizzle with olive oil and sprinkle with salt.
 Bake until toasted, about 10 minutes.
 Set aside.

-Preheat oven or broiler to 375°F. Cut the cheese in 6 slices that will fit atop the croutons.
+For The Cheese: Preheat the oven or broiler to 375°F. Cut the cheese in 6 slices that will fit atop the croutons.
 Place the cheese on a cookie sheet and bake until soft; about 5 minutes.
 If using a microwave, cook for 30 seconds until soft.